Nazmul42726/Competitive_Programming/README.md

 ## Acknowledgments

-A big thanks to CP-ALGO for providing valuable learning resources and problem sets for the competitive programming community.
+A big thanks to **cp-algorithms** for providing valuable learning resources and problem sets for the competitive programming community.

 ## License